How to Save Money During the Covid-19 Pandemic

 Avoid the ‘I Deserve It’ Habit

 It might be tempting, but don’t fall into the ‘I deserve it’ habit, especially with bars, restaurants, and other temptations opening again.
 Think long term!
-Spending money is your right and you worked hard for it, but be mindful on how you spend your money in a way that is valuable to you and your future.
+Spending money is your right, and you worked hard for it, but be mindful of how you spend your money in a way that is valuable to you and your future.
 One suggestion would be to create a budget for purchases such as clothes, cosmetics, eating out and other activities.

 Take Advantage of Vouchers

-A smart way of saving money during this time is to take advantage of any vouchers or coupons that are generated by the stores you normally shop at.
+A smart way of saving money during this time is to take advantage of any vouchers or coupons generated by the stores you normally shop at.
 Thankfully, there are tonnes to choose from online from all the big named brands, so you don’t have to worry about spending out more on your essential items than you can realistically afford.

 Sell Your Unwanted Things

 This one isn’t about saving money, but MAKING money.
 For example, eBay has 15 categories, making it the eclectic vendor’s favourite site.
 Sellers have the choice to open an auction or sell something for a fixed price with the ‘Buy it Now’ option.
 You can sell anything from art, collector’s items, electronics, and clothes.
 When you search for the item you would like to sell, it is advised you do some research on the value of that item.
-For instance, eBay allows you to only search for items that have already sold.
-You can look at the prices of similar items which have sold and use that as a base for pricing your own.
+For instance, eBay allows you to only search for items that have already been sold.
+You can look at the prices of similar items sold and use that as a base for pricing your own.